 As today’s consumers become more interested in their health and well-being, it has never before been more important for companies to follow the right trends, make the right decisions and keep up with rapidly changing markets.

-1. Consumer are getting more health-savvy
+1. Consumers are getting more health-savvy

 Often cited, yet more valid than ever before, consumers are becoming more health-savvy due to the seemingly unlimited access to information online.
 This has many positive implications for companies looking to market an omega-3 supplement.
 However, there are some things to watch out for.